-We provide an adaptor which translates circuits written in the form of quadratic "rank-1 constraint systems", a widely deployed NP language currently undergoing standardisation, into the system of constraints natural to our proving system.
+We provide an adaptor which translates circuits written in the form of quadratic "rank-1 constraint systems" (R1CS) , a widely deployed NP language currently undergoing standardisation, into the system of constraints natural to our proving system.
 This adds some constant amount of overhead during proving and verifying steps, but eases implementation and comparison with existing constructions.

-The numbers obtained are only relevant to batched proofs, so we wrote an idealized verifier of Groth 2016 [43], where a batch of proofs are verified together.
-In this idealized version we assume the \mathbb{G}2 elements do not need to be deserialised and that there is only one public input.
+The numbers obtained are only relevant to batched proofs, so we wrote an idealized verifier of the Groth 2016 scheme [45], where a batch of proofs are verified together.
+In this idealized version we assume the $\mathbb{G}2$ elements do not need to be deserialised and that there is only one public input.
 We found the marginal cost of verification was around 0.6ms, compared to Sonic's 0.7ms.
 We thus claim that Sonic has verification time which is competitive with the state-of-the-art for zk-SNARKs, but unlike prior zk-SNARKs has a universal and updatable SRS.

-To provide a fair comparison with Bulletproofs, in Table 4 we mimicked Table 3 in [25] and measured the results of our Sonic implementation.
+In Table 4 we mimicked Bulletproofs [26, Table 3] in measuring the results of our Sonic implementation.
 Our implementation is not constant time, however, which may affect this comparison (or indeed the comparison of prover performance to any implementation with constant-time algorithms).
 We measured the efficiency of the prover, the verifier, and the helped verifier in proving knowledge of x such that H(x) = y.
 Proof sizes are always 256 bytes and verifier computation is always around 0.7ms.
-We observe that the runtime of the prover goes up in a roughly linear fashion, as expected.
-The cost of the helped verifier, in contrast, remains the same for all circuit size.
+In Bulletproofs, in contrast, the proof size for the unpadded 512-bit SHA256 preimage is 1376 bytes and verification time is 41.52 ms, although as we mention this comparison is not exact give in particular that their system was throttled to 2 GHz and that there are optimised implementations for fixed circuits.
+The runtime of our prover goes up in a roughly linear fashion, as expected.
+The cost of the helped verifier, in contrast, remains the same for all circuit sizes.